CafeVariomeUoL/cv3-docs/Writerside/topics/user-and-admin-access-control.md

 The available discovery policies are:

 - **Boolean response**: This indicates whether there are records within a data source that meet the filtering criteria.
 - **Range response**: This provides the maximum and minimum possible count of records within a data source that meet the filtering criteria.
-This range is calculated based on factors like user access, query sensitivity, and the data source itself.
+This range is calculated based on factors such as user access, query sensitivity, and the data source itself.
 For example, if 50 records fit the criteria, the result might be displayed as a range of 25–65, with the actual average varying for each user. ***This feature is still under active development and is not available in the current release.***
 - **Count response**: show the exact number of records inside a datasource that fits the filtering requirements.
 - **Count with subject ID**: This refers to a response that provides both the exact number of records within a data source that meet the filtering criteria, as well as the subject IDs associated with those records.
 The subject ID is the unique identifier assigned to each record in the database.
-This ID may represent an actual identifier, such as a patient's NHS number, or a de-identified ID, depending on the data ingestion process and whether de-identification was applied.
+This ID may be the  actual identifier, or a de-identified ID, depending on the data ingestion process and data governance policies of the providing user.
+The Cafe Variome software only provides the platform to allow data discovery, the end user must ensure that they have all of the appropriate approvals in place to allow them to display the level of detail desired in their queiry responses.
 - **Count with details**: This displays the records matching the filtering criteria, along with all associated data for each record.
 Please be aware that this may significantly increase the response size, especially if the data includes large representations like gene sequences. ***Use with caution.***

+**The Cafe Variome software only provides the platform to allow data discovery.
+The end user must ensure that they have all of the appropriate approvals in place to display the level of detail desired in the queiry responses.**

 ### Managing discovery groups